Red Line (MBTA): MBTA era and branding

 The line was sometimes referred to as the Cambridge–Dorchester line and the Cambridge–Dorchester subway.
 It was marked on maps as "Route 1".
 After taking over operations in August 1964, the MBTA began rebranding many elements of Boston's public transportation network.
 Colors were assigned to the rail lines on August 26, 1965 as part of a wider modernization developed by Cambridge Seven Associates, with the Cambridge–Dorchester line becoming the Red Line.
 Peter Chermayeff claims to have assigned red to the line because of Harvard's association with crimson.

-In 1968, letters were assigned to the south branches, "A" for Quincy (planned to extend to South Braintree) and "C" for Ashmont.
-"B" was probably reserved for a planned branch from Braintree to Brockton.
-As new rollsigns were made, this lettering was phased out.
-In 1994, new electronic signs included a different labeling, "A" for Ashmont, "B" for Braintree, and "C" for Alewife.

 South Shore line

 On July 28, 1965, the MBTA signed an agreement with the New Haven Railroad to purchase 11 miles of the former Old Colony mainline from Fort Point Channel to South Braintree in order to construct a new rapid transit line along the corridor.
 The line was expected to be completed within two years.
 The agreement also provided for the MBTA to subsidize commuter service on the railroad's remaining commuter rail lines for $1.2 million annually.
 Original plans called for the South Shore line to be largely independent of the existing Red Line, with either a northern terminus at the surface level at South Station or a tunnel leading to a stub-end terminal between Post Office Square and State Street.
 However, it was later decided to have the line be a new southern branch of the Red Line.

 The first section of the South Shore line, under construction since 1966, opened on September 1, 1971, branching from the original Red Line at a flying junction north of Columbia (now JFK/UMass).
 It ran along the west side of the Old Colony rail right-of-way (which has since been reduced to one track), crossing to the east side north of Savin Hill.
 The northernmost station was North Quincy, with others at Wollaston and Quincy Center.
 Service began alternating between Ashmont and Quincy.
 Ashmont service operated with 1400-series cars, while the Quincy branch only had 1500- and 1600-series cars because they had cab signaling.

 In December 1969, the MBTA purchased Penn Central's Dover Street Yards for $7 million.
 The site was used for the South Bay Maintenance Center (later Cabot Yard), which included Red Line shops (to replace Eliot Yard) and an adjacent bus garage.
 A $7.8 million construction contract was awarded in 1972, with groundbreaking on September 16.
 The facility was dedicated on June 24, 1974; on December 28, Bartlett Street garage in Roxbury was closed.

 Three southbound trains collided inside the Beacon Hill tunnel on August 1, 1975, injuring 132 passengers.